wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/healthcare-overview/includes/3-collaboration.md

 -   **Home Visit Summary** - View a full summary of the visit.
 If the user has adequate permissions, they can update the estimated date and time of the visit.

 -   **Home Visit Tasks** - View the tasks that must be performed during the home visit.
-The user can also update these tasks as they are completed.
+The user can also update these tasks as they're completed.

 -   **Patient Details** - View the full detail of a patient's record, including clinical data, care plans, clinical timeline, and care team viewer.